 • Meeting reporting obligations, including publishing our Annual Report and Annual Industry Data Report

-• Engaging with stakeholders, including subscribers, regulators, government, consumer groups, the Financial Services Council (FSC) and the Council of Australian Life Insurers (CALI)
+• Engaging with stakeholders, including subscribers, regulators, government, consumer groups, and the Council of Australian Life Insurers (CALI)

 Powers of the Committee

-The Committee has the authority to impose sanctions on insurers who breach the Code and fail to take corrective action.
+From 1 July 2023, if the Life CCC finds a Significant Breach or cannot agree on corrective actions, it has the authority to impose sanctions on insurers who breach the Code.
 We conduct robust monitoring so consumers know that subscribers will be held to account for breaches.
-You can read about recent sanctions here.
+You can read about recent sanctions.

 Support for the Committee